Domain Generalization for Medical Image Analysis: A Review: Introduction

 \subsection{Our Contributions}

-With these challenging factors in mind, this survey provides a comprehensive review of domain generalization techniques specifically tailored to \MIA.
-There already exist a couple of survey papers on domain generalization with a specific focus on \MIA, but these are focused on limited data domain and task, \ie, mammography-based mass detection~\cite{ghosh2022large} and electroencephalography (EEG)-based emotion assessment~\cite{apicella2022machine}.
-Also, there are several survey papers on related topics for \MIA, such as domain adaptation~\cite{guan2021domain, sarafraz2022domain} and harmonization~\cite{nan2022data,mali2021making}.
+With these challenging factors in mind, this review provides a comprehensive review of domain generalization techniques specifically tailored to \MIA.
+There already exist few review papers on domain generalization with a specific focus on \MIA, but these are limited to specific data domain and task, \ie, mammography-based mass detection~\cite{ghosh2022large}, electroencephalography (EEG)-based emotion assessment~\cite{apicella2022machine}, and computational pathology~\cite{jahanifar2023domain}.
+Also, there are several review papers on related topics for \MIA, such as domain adaptation~\cite{guan2021domain, sarafraz2022domain} and harmonization~\cite{nan2022data}.
 However, domain generalization presents unique challenges compared to these tasks.

 Multiple survey papers have been published that offer a comprehensive understanding of domain generalization for general data domains and tasks, presenting broader perspectives~\cite{wang2022generalizing,zhou2022domain,shen2021towards,csurka2021unsupervised,yang2021generalized,cui2022out,ghassemi2022comprehensive} as well as focused approaches such as causal models~\cite{sheth2022domain}, graph models~\cite{li2022out}, and federated learning~\cite{li2023federated}.
 While these surveys serve as a detailed reference for specific algorithms, techniques, and model architecture, they lack an in-depth exploration of the system-level implications of domain generalization on the overall workflow of \MIA.